rolling-scopes-school/tasks/react/modules/tasks/forms.md

    - For the **React Hook Form** approach, the submit button should be **disabled** while there are validation errors (live validation).
    - The **uncontrolled form** should validate inputs only **on submit**, and does **not need to disable** the submit button.

+   Avoid layout shifts when showing error messages to ensure a smooth user experience.

 5. **After submitting the form**
    On successful form submission close the modal and display the newly entered data on the main page.
 Make an indication for a newly entered data on the main route (e.g. show border in a different color for a few seconds, or a different background color)